LuisBrise/Angular-Momentum-Transfer/README.md

 *) FastGaussQuadrature and
 *) Cuba.

-To run, only make the last markdown cells executables (with Y)
+To run, only make the last markdown cells executables (select cell and press Y).
+[If you need to make an executable cell a markdown cell again, select it and press M]

 At the beginning of each notebook, you can choose between three materials: Aluminum (Drude model), Gold (Werner) and Bismuth (Werner).